dehydratedpotato/socpowerbud/README.md

 2. Unzip the downloaded .zip file (via Finder or Terminal)
 3. `cd` into the dir containing the unzipped binary and perform a `xattr cr ./mxsocpwrbud`, as the binary is not codesigned (future releases will be)
 3. Move the binary to your desired location
-4. You may now run the tool using `mxsocpwrbud`
+4. You may now run the tool using `./mxsocpwrbud`

 <details>